 Human injuries are an unfortunate reality that can happen to anyone, at any time.
 From minor cuts and bruises to more severe injuries, understanding the various types of injuries and their causes is essential for maintaining good health and preventing future injuries.

 Types of Injuries:

 Contusions: Contusions, also known as bruises, occur when there is a direct blow to the body that damages the soft tissue beneath the skin.
-This type of injury often results in pain, swelling, and discoloration of the skin.
+This type of injury often results in pain, swelling, and discolouration of the skin.